 There is a one-off 18% gratuity charge on the cost of your drinks package.
 However, you do not pay gratuity on any drinks you order as part of your package onboard.

-All of the entertainment is on board Princess Cruises is included.
+All of the entertainment is on board a Princess cruise is included.
 This includes the shows in the main theatre, live entertainment around the ship, daily activities and “Movies under the Stars” where they show blockbuster films on the main-deck with free popcorn.

 Furthermore, the children clubs are completely free and are for children aged from 3 – 17.